nhsengland/virtual-wards-draft-standards/FHIR-Resources-Population-Guidance/FHIR-Organization.md

 <br>

-# 3.4.3 FHIR UK Core Organization Resource
+# 3.4.3 FHIR UK Core Organization Profile

 > *IMPORTANT - this page is intended as **guidance** only, solutions must be clinically assured locally within organisations before deployment into a live environment.*